synesthesia-it/Murray/README.md

 The Shell plugin will execute shell commands before and/or after each item creation

 Allowed parameters:
-`beforeItem`: array of shell commands (strings) that will be executed right before a single item resolution `afterItem`: array of shell commands (strings) that will be executed right after an item has been resolved and copied to destination
+`before`: array of shell commands (strings) that will be executed right before a single item/procedure/path resolution `after`: array of shell commands (strings) that will be executed right after an item/procedure/path has been resolved and/or copied to destination
-`beforeProcedure`:array of shell commands (strings) that will be executed right before a single procedure is executed `afterProcedure`: array of shell commands (strings) that will be executed right after a single procedure is executed

 > Shell commands will be executed from the project root folder.